ArcBees/gwtp-eclipse-plugin/README.md

 * Note: if you have any problems with Eclipse always try a fresh Eclipse install with a fresh new workspace!

 ##Download - Update Site
-Install the requirements first then the GWTP plugin can be retreived from update site here:
+Install the requirements first then the GWTP plugin can be installed by using update site.

 * Update site: http://arcbees.github.io/gwtp-eclipse-plugin/